ericchaves/dg/README.md

 The `fk` generator is usefull when we need to reference value from a parent `table` to build 1:1 or 1:N relations.

-The `repeat` parameter is an [expr](#expr) expression that need to evaluate to an int in order to determine how many times each parent value should be used.
-You can reference parent columns using the notation `parent.column_name`.
+The `repeat` parameter is an [expr](#expr) expression that must evaluate to an integer, which will determine how many times each parent value should be used.
+You can reference parent columns in the `repeat` expression using the notation `parent.column_name`.

-You can apply a `filter` [expr](#expr) expression that evaluates to bool to skip some rows.
+You can apply a `filter` [expr](#expr) expression that evaluates to a boolean, allowing you to skip certain rows.
+When a filter is applied, the number of `skipped` rows is stored in a custom integer variable, which can be used in both `repeat` and `filter` expressions.

-The current table being generated has a `count` value it may limit the number of values created even if repeat x length(parent.column_name) is bigger than `count`.
+When the table being generated includes a `count` value, it will restrict the number of values created to match the `count`, even if the `repeat` value is larger than the `count`.

 ```yaml
 tables: